 Symptoms of a bad cooling fan include:

-- Cooling fan does not work, engine overheat
+- The cooling fan does not work, engine overheats

 - Warning message on dashboard